-Although the averaged dT value provides some idea of the deviation from nominal date, users should be cautious when using dT to correct dates.
-For example, if the mosaic covers the period from 01 December 2014 to 30 November 2015, the nominal midpoint would be 31 May 2015, thus a value dT=5 would indicate that 05 June better represents the midpoint.
-However, there are convoluted cases that could also result in a dT=5.
-For examples of complex or convoluted cases, please refer to section 2.2.3 of the User Guide for NSIDC-0727, MEaSUREs Greenland Quarterly Ice Velocity Mosaics from SAR and Landsat, Version 2.
+Although the averaged dT value provides some idea of the deviation from the nominal date, users should be cautious when using dT to correct dates.
+For example, for a quarterly mosaic that covers the period 01 March - 31 May, the nominal center date is 15 April.
+If dT=10, then 25 April would better represent the midpoint date for the parameters in this interval.
+However, there are convoluted cases that could also result in a dT=10: